sheffieldnlp/deepQuest-py/README.md

 ### Teacher Model, MonoTransQuest - Training and Evaluation
 - Knowledge distillation framework in the `deepQuest-py` can utilise predictions from any teacher model.
-- We used the predictions from the state-of-the-art [MonoTransQuest ](https://aclanthology.org/2020.coling-main.445/)  pretained models available [here](https://tharindu.co.uk/TransQuest/models/sentence_level_pretrained.html).
+- We used the predictions from the state-of-the-art [MonoTransQuest ](https://aclanthology.org/2020.coling-main.445/) pre-trained models available [here](https://tharindu.co.uk/TransQuest/models/sentence_level_pretrained.html).
+We include these predictions in the data provided for training the student model in the `Datasets` section.
 - The MonoTransQuest model can also be trained from scratch as detailed [here](https://tharindu.co.uk/TransQuest/architectures/sentence_level_architectures.html).